RIOT-OS/riot-course/slides/02-getting-started/getting-started.md

 ---

-## Practice: writing an application with a shell
+## Exercise: writing an application with a shell

 Go into the `getting-started/shell-app` application directory: